Nursing

 5. A minimum GPA of 2.0 cumulative at current native institution or 2.0 cumulative at institution from which student is transferring is required to be eligible to apply for the nursing program.

 6. A minimum GPA of 2.5 is necessary for nursing required academic courses.
-Official transcripts from all colleges attended must be provided to the Admissions Office and all unofficial transcripts must be attached to the nursing application verification sheet.
+Official transcripts from all colleges attended must be provided to the Admissions Office and all unofficial transcripts must be uploaded to the nursing application.

 7. A minimum GPA of 2.5 cumulative from high school is required for students without prior college courses (GED will be used if applicable).